-In both Kansas and Missouri, a court may award a plaintiff damages to compensate him or her for injuries, property damage, medical bills, lost wages, and other losses that may result from another's negligence.
+In both Kansas and Missouri, a court may award plaintiff damages to compensate him or her for injuries, property damage, medical bills, lost wages, and other losses that may result from another's negligence.
 In addition, a court may award damages to punish bad behavior and to deter others from engaging in the same conduct.

 This distinction is what differentiates compensatory damages from punitive damages in both Kansas and Missouri.